-- 1. mediaconvert (for SGI), see man mediaconvert. - 2.
-QuickTimePro (for Mac OSX), but if you want this one, you'll have to pay. - 3.
-Discreet Cleaner XL (for Win32), you'll also have to pay for this one. - 4. mencoder (for Linux or Windows). - 5. ffmpeg is a cross-platform utility you can use to generate movies.
+- 1. QuickTimePro (for Mac OSX), if you want this one in a version that allows editing, you'll have to pay. - 2.
+Snapz Pro (for Mac OSX), also some cost involved but very modest for what this program will do. - 3.
+Discreet Cleaner XL (for Win32). - 4. mencoder (for Linux or Windows).

+5. ffmpeg is a cross-platform utility you can use to generate movies.
 However, you would have to download it and compile it yourself.
 Once you have downloaded and compiled it, you can, for example: ffmpeg -i map3d%04d.jpg map3d.mpg, which will turn map3d0001.jpg, etc. into map3d.mpg.